Brisbane skyline at sunset, Australia

 Where to Stay in Brisbane: Best Areas for Your Visit

 The best area to stay in Brisbane is the CBD if you want to be central to everything, South Bank for riverside parks and cultural attractions, or Fortitude Valley for nightlife and dining.
-Brisbane’s compact size means you’re never far from the action, but choosing the right neighbourhood makes a difference to your daily travel time and overall experience.
+Brisbane’s compact size means you’re never far from the action, but choosing the right neighbourhood makes a real difference to your daily travel time and overall experience.

 This post contains affiliate links.
 We may receive compensation, at no extra cost to you, when you click on or make a purchase using these links.
 Our full disclosure policy is here.